 So, you're in Prison.
 Or, at least, a jail cell.
+Or an implausibly oversized birdcage.
 Your enemies have caught you and, having better things to do than murder you right away, have thrown you behind bars for safe keeping.
 Or maybe your allies have handcuffed you to a radiator to get you out of the way.
 But who's not locked up?
 That animal on the other side of the room . . . right next to the big ring of keys on the wall.

 This often facilitates Cardboard Prison.
-Sister-trope to Conveniently-Placed Sharp Thing.
+Sister-trope to Conveniently Placed Sharp Thing and Hooking the Keys.
 Compare Bring Help Back for when there aren't any keys around.
 See also Jail Bake and Passive Rescue for other ways of getting keys to prisoners, though this is more likely to occur on the spur of the moment than to be a part of a Great Escape.
 If the imprisoned character is a villain, this is a subtrope of Breaking Out the Boss.
 May involve a Cool Key or a Dangerous Key Fumble.

 - Played with in Aladdin.
 Al is shackled in a dungeon for "kidnapping" Princess Jasmine.
 His monkey Abu comes to pick open the shackle locks, but that doesn't free him from the dungeon—a disguised Jafar does, as part of his plan to get the magic lamp.